Learn Solar Eclipse Viewing Basics

 I was in South Australia to view the December 4th solar eclipse in 2002.
 I decided not to head for Ceduna on the coast of South Australia, as the cloud cover was a real problem.
 I opted instead to head into the Outback where the chance of cloud was slim to none.

 It took one hour from the first contact to totality, and during this time one large sunspot was visible.
-5-10 minutes prior to totality the heat from the sun had decreased noticeably, however, the sun was just as bright.
+5-10 minutes before totality the heat from the sun had decreased noticeably, however, the sun was just as bright.
 The shadows of vehicles and people were beginning to lengthen, and it seemed like sunset was approaching, but the sun was still 6 degrees above the horizon!
-In the seconds before totality, the shadows began to lengthen quickly and were suddenly gone as the moon’s shadow raced across the outback at a ground speed of 27 000 kilometres an hour.
+In the seconds before totality, the shadows began to lengthen quickly and were suddenly gone as the moon’s shadow raced across the outback at a ground speed of 27,000 kilometers an hour.
 Everyone looked up in awe as the sun suddenly went out, and a ghostly blue-white corona appeared out of nowhere.
 It was a truly awe-inspiring sight.
 On the lower left limb of the sun, a few flares were visible and appeared royal red.
 (They looked fantastic through my camera lens).

-I hope you all get to view this amazing event some time in the future but remember the safety tips.
+I hope you all get to view this amazing event sometime in the future but remember the safety tips.

 FAQ